Hintsa kaKhawuta

-Although Xhosa by ethnicity, AmaMpondo, AbaThembu were autonomous tributary states to the Xhosa Kingdom.

-In his reign as king he had 11 sub-chieftaincies, and the Thembu, Mpondo, Bhaca kingdoms as tributaries.

 Early life

 Lineage and family

 Hintsa was the son of Khawuta ka Gcaleka.
 His father was the eldest son of Gcaleka ka Phalo.
-His mother Nobutho is said to be a daughter of Tshatshu whose father was Xhoba and grandfather was Thukwa of Thembulan.
+His mother Nobutho is said to be a daughter of Tshatshu whose father was Xhosa and grandfather was Thukwa of Thembulan.

 Hintsa is the 9th descendant of King Tshawe and is also a direct descendant of King Xhosa, the historical son of Mnguni who is known among the Ngunis as a skilled warrior but also aggressive.

 Hintsa had four known sons, Sarili ka Hintsa (1810) from his first wife Nomsa kaGambushe Tshezi and Ncaphayi ka Hintsa, Manxiwa ka Hintsa and Lindinyura ka Hintsa from an unknown second wife.

 Reign

 Hintsa became King in 1804, and he was crowned in 1820 after taking over from his uncle Nqoko ka Gcaleka who was regent king.

 Hintsa is often compared to his great-ancestor, Tshawe kaNkosiyamntu.

-Army and Military
+Army and military

 The Xhosa Kingdom was one of the strongest kingdoms in Africa, and had arguably the largest army in the Southern Africa.
 Hintsa had a regiment called the 'Inkonyane' that moved company by company, on starting, it would be in the act of moving of moving off all day.

 Some historians have argued that although the Hintsa had a large army, he may not be the greatest Xhosa king there ever was.
 However, Hintsa's chiefs who at times raided neighbouring kingdoms and attacked Xhosa rulers of tributary states had very powerful armies but were however no match to the Paramount Hintsa.